-Startup O.School raises $800,000 to improve sex education
+Startup O.school raises $800,000 to improve sex education

 FTC relaxes COPPA rule so kids can issue voice searches and commands